Vaitheesh05/Hudi_utility/README.md

 ## Overview

 The application allows users to bootstrap Hudi tables using data from various file formats (Parquet and ORC), track the history of bootstrap transactions, and check the status of ongoing transactions.
 It also includes features to validate whether a given path is an HDFS directory or Hive table.
+Additionally, the backend exposes a **WebSocket** endpoint to stream real-time progress updates for bootstrap transactions.

 ## Directory Structure